Okonomiyaki is a savory Japanese pancake that's especially popular in Hiroshima.

-Using my Japan Rail Pass, I took a two and a half hour bullet train ride from Kyoto, and arrived just in time for lunch.
+Using my Japan Rail Pass, I took a two and a half-hour bullet train ride from Kyoto, and arrived just in time for lunch.

-I walked into the first restaurant I saw, and took a seat at the counter facing the kitchen.
+I walked into the first restaurant I saw and took a seat at the counter facing the kitchen.

-Instead of playing on my Blackberry or trying not to seem bored, I can spent my time observing the chefs at work.
+Instead of playing on my Blackberry or trying not to seem bored, I can spend my time observing the chefs at work.

 Several line cooks were working in the kitchen, and each had responsibility for a specific stage in the assembly of the giant Japanese pancakes.

-For 750 Yen (or $9), I ordered a standard preparation with noodles (like spagetti), pork, egg, cabbage and bean sprouts.
+For 750 Yen (or $9), I ordered a standard preparation with noodles (like spaghetti), pork, egg, cabbage, and bean sprouts.

-The finished product is served to customers at the counter, right on the griddle, keeping the whole thing warm while you cut chunks off to eat.
+The finished product is served to customers at the counter, right on the grill, keeping the whole thing warm while you cut chunks off to eat.

 Eventually, I did consume my entire serving, which was the fuel I needed to explore Hiroshima's peace park on a cold Winter's day.

-I became a fan of oysters in Arcachon Bay, France a few years ago, but the ones I had then were small enough to slide down my throat in a single gulp.
+I became a fan of oysters in Arcachon Bay, France, a few years ago, but the ones I had then were small enough to slide down my throat in a single gulp.

 The Hiroshima oysters were gigantic…far too big to swallow without chewing first.

-Each oyster required several bites, and I was surprised to actually enjoy them despite the extra time they spent in my mouth (versus the smaller oysters you can easily swallow).
+Each oyster required several bites, and I was surprised to enjoy them despite the extra time they spent in my mouth (versus the smaller oysters you can easily swallow).

 Hiroshima gets points for size, however fresh French oysters dripping with the saltwater win on flavor.